MrDrMcCoy/bblib/README.md

   - Default: 'SCRIPT_ROOT'
 - `FINALCMDS`
   - Description: Array containing commands to run on exit.
 Add actions to its list by running: `FINALCMDS+=("command arg arg")`
   - Default: ()
+- `JOBQUEUE`
+  - Description: Array that containd commands to be run in parallel.
+  - Default: ()
 - `LOGLEVEL`
   - Description: Set this to determine the cutoff for logging severity according to the levels in `syslog`.